pharmbio/pharmbio-web/content/infrastructure.md

 <img src="/img/infrastructure/virtualinfra.png" width="800"/>

 Computational equipment includes a networked storage system (240 TB), two local servers (20+24 cores, 160+160 GB RAM), and a local GPU cluster (10 Nvidia graphics cards) to run demanding Deep Learning analysis.
 We run an OpenStack instance for [external services](https://github.com/pharmbio/services/blob/master/README.md).
 We run an internal Kubernetes cluster for processing, also connected to the GPU cluster.
-Our entire virtual infrastructure is defined using Infrastructure-as-Code (IaC) and deployed via KubeNow, Rancher, Helm, and Ansible.
+Our entire virtual infrastructure is defined using Infrastructure-as-Code (IaC) and deployed via [STACKn](https://github.com/scaleoutsystems/stackn), Rancher, Helm, and Ansible.
+All code for the virtual infrastructure is open source and [available from github](https://github.com/pharmbio).